 Honey is harvested from these superframes.
 In order to prevent the queen bee from laying eggs in the super, you can place a queen excluder (plastic or metal) between the brood and super chambers.
 Worker bees - smaller than the queen - can move easily between the grids.
 Sometimes pollen traps are used at the entrance of hives.
 These traps collect pollen from bees as they return to the hive.
 This pollen should be collected daily and frozen to be used later as high-protein supplementary feed for the queen and in times of food scarcity.

 Not all bee farmers agree with the use of pollen traps.
 Some feel it slows nectar collection and the movement of bees into the hive.
 It is recommended that you place your hive on a stand or bricks – as long as it is off the ground.
 Not only is it easier on your back when you are working with the hive, but will also help prevent attacks from crawling insects and rodents.

 The bee equipment company Bee Ware recommends smearing old motor grease on the stand or bricks to prevent ants from attacking the hive and to not place hives on roofs.
 Keep the hives in 60% shade during summer.

-Research where the best quality hives and beekeeping equipment can be bought or join a local association which may offer advice on the buying of hives.
+If you are looking to buy bee hives in South Africa, you should research where the best quality hives and beekeeping equipment can be bought, talk to other honey farmers or join a local association which may offer advice on the buying of hives.
 Also, you may be able to buy hives from experienced beekeepers.
 In addition, their advice and mentorship are essential for beginners.
 Buy beehives and other beekeeping equipment from the many bee equipment and agricultural companies that can be found in South Africa.